 Material on this website is available in an alternate format upon request.
 Please contact ServiceOakville for more information or to make a request.
 Visit the contact us page for ServiceOakville contact information.

-Current accessibility plans
+Current accessibility plans and actions

 The town is committed to providing accessible programs and services to help achieve the town’s vision to be the most livable town in Canada.
 The town’s Multi-Year Accessibility Plan 2012–2017 sets out the steps the town will take to implement the requirements of the AODA's Integrated Accessibility Standards Regulation.